Tunisian Ligue Professionnelle 1: Top scorers

-Ali Maâloul is the top scorer in the 2015–16 season with 16 goals with Club Sfaxien.
+Ali Maâloul of CS Sfaxien is the 2015–16 season top scorer with 16 goals.

-Haythem Jouini is the top scorer in the 2012–13 season with 8 goals with Espérance de Tunis.
+Haythem Jouini of Espérance de Tunis is the 2012–13 season top scorer with 8 goals.

 The day after Tunisia's independence in 1956, the newspaper Le Petit Matin took charge of establishing the classification of the top scorer in the Tunisian Ligue Professionnelle 1.
 The newspaper Al Amal took over in 1961 then it was L'Action Tunisienne which formalized the classification and endowed it with a price from 1967, in parallel with the weekly Le Sport.
 Then, with the development of the media and the coverage of Tunisian Ligue Professionnelle 1 matches, this ranking becomes more known.